jasonmeurer/awsCrossZoneHA/README.md

 ## Overview
 The intent of this project is to provide the necessary components to deploy a pair of Palo Alto Firewalls in 2 different zones of the same VPC.
 The firewalls will then monitor each other and trigger a route table failover in the event the peer firewall is not passing traffic.
 This solution overcomes the limitation of traditional HA being required to run within a given AZ.
 This avoids the long CRON timer limitation when using CloudWatch events.

 Common drivers for this solution are East-West routing in a [Transit Gateway Design](https://www.paloaltonetworks.com/resources/guides/aws-transit-gateway-deployment-guide) and [AWS Ingress Routing](https://live.paloaltonetworks.com/t5/Blogs/Amazon-Web-Services-AWS-Ingress-Routing/ba-p/300885).
-THe user can select from either the single NIC solution or the dual NIC solution.
+The user can select from either the single NIC solution (_Still under deveolpment_) or the dual NIC solution.
 Single NIC solutions will typically be utlized for single Zone design for example TGW East-West.
 Dual NIC designs are typical in a two Zone for example Ingress Routing.

+This solution assumes prior knowledge of AWS EC2, S3 and VPC constructs including Routing, Security Groups and EIPs.
+It also assumes prior Palo Alto Networks NGFW knowledge including both the CLI and Web Console.

 #### Solution Flow
 - The CloudFormation will deploy the following.